Banner: Knocknarea sunset

 Another view of the dolmen showing the displaced backstone of the chamber.

-Another view of the dolmen showing the displaced backstone of the chamber.
+A view of the dolmen showing the displaced backstone of the chamber.
 The monument was once covered by a cairn of stone, with the capstone left exposed.